 - Drive axles: Cannot carry loads beyond 34,000 pounds

 - Single axles: Cannot carry loads heavier than 20,000 pounds

 - Steer axles: Cannot carry loads beyond 12,000 pounds

 If the cargo you are planning to ship goes beyond the weight restrictions, equipment with more axles might be required.

 Necessary Permits Required

 Before heavy haul trucking travels, appropriate permits and documentation are needed.
+You can read more here about how seeking help from industry professionals can help in availing the required permits seamlessly.
 Usually, these permits are issued per shipment.
 Regulations on these documentations may vary, and some orders will need municipality, county, or city-specific permissions.